Accounting Marketing: The Essential Guide for Accounting Firms

 - Content strategy — Leverage your firm’s expertise to develop a high-credibility, lead-generating thought leadership platform.

 Branding is an opportunity to differentiate your firm — and many accounting firms miss it completely.
 In fact, differentiation is the top marketing priority of high-growth firms.
 A full branding program consists of three basic components (though different branding agencies might break them down differently):

 - Setting your strategy — Before you tackle your visible brand, you need to lay a strong foundation.
 Do the due diligence to understand your marketplace and define a clear position for your firm that separates you from key competitors.
 If your firm is large, you may need to think about how each practice area will compete, and how each division fits into a larger brand architecture.

 - Creating your brand identity — You may have heard that your logo is not your brand.
 But it is a critical proxy for your brand, a visual identifier that is inseparable from your business.
-So it pays to get it right, creating a logo that supports your positioning and differentiates your firm from similar competitors.
+So it pays to get it right, and create (or modify) a logo that supports your positioning and differentiates your firm from similar competitors.
 Your brand identity will also address your tagline (if any), stationery and brand style guidelines.

 - Building your brand tools — This is the component of a rebranding where you apply your new brand to the suite of tools you use to market your firm, including your website, brochures, pitch decks, tradeshow materials and more.

 Depending on your situation you may need to take your firm through the entire program or just parts of it.